 Networking Solution with FS S-Series Network Switches

-Based on customer’s needs and networking environment, FS technical team helps the client perfect his solution as below.
+Based on the customer’s needs and networking environment, FS technical team helps the client perfect his solution as below.
 Other equipment like fiber cables, copper cables, and fiber optic transceivers have also been included in this design, but here we will focus on the network switches.

 Figure 1: 10G Enterprise Network Solution with FS S-Series Network Switches

-|Switch Type||ID||Building #1||Building #2|
+|Switch Type||Switching Capacity||Building #1||Building #2|

-|10G Access Switch||69378||S5850-48T4Q (1pc)||S5850-48T4Q (2pcs)|
+|10G Access Switch||1.28 Tbps||S5850-48T4Q (1pc)||S5850-48T4Q (2pcs)|

-|1G/10G Access Switch||72946||S3900-48T4S (4pcs)||S3900-48T4S (5pcs)|
+|1G/10G Access Switch||176 Gbps||S3900-48T4S (4pcs)||S3900-48T4S (5pcs)|

-|1G PoE Access Switch||35252||S1600-48T4S (2pcs)||S1600-48T4S (3pcs)|
+|1G PoE Access Switch||38.69Gbps||S1600-48T4S (2pcs)||S1600-48T4S (3pcs)|

-|10G Aggregation Switch||69404||S5800-8TF12S (1pc)||S5800-8TF12S (1pc)|
+|10G Aggregation Switch||176 Gbps||S5800-8TF12S (1pc)||S5800-8TF12S (1pc)|

-S5850-48T4Q—Better Choice for 10G/40G Growth
+S5850-48T4Q: Better Choice for 10G/40G Ethernet Growth

 As shown in the solution diagram, there are two server racks in each building.
 And these server racks are required to link with 10G Ethernet interfaces due to the revision of customer’s switching infrastructure.
-Considering that, FS technical team suggests to put FS S5850-48T4Q Ethernet switches in each building to provide connections for those 10G Ethernet racks.
+Considering that, FS technical team suggests putting FS S5850-48T4Q Ethernet switches in each building to provide connections for those 10G Ethernet racks.

 This 10GBase-T switch with 40G uplinks can sufficiently process central traffic of the two buildings, and also ensure all the network nodes to be covered.
-As for this type of switch, it can provide 1.28 Tbps switching capacity and support up to 952.32 Mpps throughput for data-intensive environments.
-In addition, it is an ideal choice for traditional or fully virtualized data center, which can support many advanced features, including MLAG, VXLAN, NVGRE, SNMP etc.
+As for this type of switch, it can provide 1.28 Tbps switching capacity and support up to 952.3 Mpps throughput for data-intensive environments.
+In addition, it is an ideal choice for traditional or fully virtualized data centers, which can support many advanced features, including MLAG, VXLAN, NVGRE, SNMP etc.

-Figure 2: FS S5850-48T4Q 10GBase-T Switch with 4*40G Uplinks
+Figure 2: FS S5850-48T4Q 10GBase-T Switch

 In order to cover all the network nodes and also take the future expansion into consideration, our team would advise our customer to stack those FS S3900-48T4S network switches in each building, as shown in figure 1.
-In that way, hundred of office devices like computers and printers can be connected.
-Even if the customer wants to expand the office and network in the future and needs more ports, he can simply add more these stackable switches without changing the whole deployment.
+In that way, hundreds of office devices like computers and printers can be connected.
+Even if the customer wants to expand the office and network in the future and needs more ports, he can simply add more stackable switches without changing the whole deployment.

 Figure 3: FS S3900-48T4S Gigabit Stackable Managed Switch

-S1600-48T4S—Providing Various Device Connections
+S1600-48T4S: Providing Various Connections

 In order to support multiple PoE and non-PoE network devices, FS prefers to deploy FS S1600-48T4S 48-Port Gigabit PoE+ managed network switches in this enterprise network as access switches.
 These network switches can protect sensitive information, and optimize the network bandwidth to deliver information more effectively.